ieeeupsb/workshop_arduino/content/watchMePlease.md

 }
 void watchdogOn() {

+// Clear the reset flag
 MCUSR = MCUSR & B11110111;

 WDTCSR = WDTCSR | B00011000;

+// Set the watchdog timeout prescaler value to 1024
-WDTCSR = B00100001;
+// which will yeild a time-out interval of about 8s WDTCSR = B00100001;

+// Enable the watchdog timer interupt
 WDTCSR = WDTCSR | B01000000;
 MCUSR = MCUSR & B11110111;